• Home

 • Recipes

-The National Institute of Health reports that about 80 percent of adults experience back pain, with one in four experiencing it at least one day every three months.
+The National Institute of Health reports that 80 percent of adults experience back pain, with one in four suffering from it at least one day every three months.
 Risk factors include age, fitness level, diet, heredity, race, disease, smoking status, and work-related risks.
 Many instances are stress-related.

 Baby Boomers are beginning to feel the effects of stress-related back pain as they age.
 Those who are overweight, not physically fit, or physically inactive are more prone, as are people with a hereditary predisposition to arthritis that affects the spine or other spinal conditions.
-Lifestyle conditions that cause it include jobs lifting, pushing, pulling or sitting all day.
-If you ask anyone, they’d probably say they’re no stranger to stress.
+Lifestyle conditions that cause it include jobs lifting, pushing, pulling, or sitting all day.

 back pain